clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 Managing bundles with Git
 -------------------------

-If you initialized your workspace to be tracked as a git repository with the :command:`mixer init --git` command, it might be useful to apply a git commit after you modify the mix bundle list or edit a bundle definition file.
+If you initialized your workspace to be tracked as a Git repository with the :command:`mixer init --git` command, it might be useful to apply a git commit after you modify the mix bundle list or edit a bundle definition file.